 1500 feet into the jungle.

-Upon entering the hooch we hear a blood-curdling scream from the
+Upon entering the hooch, we hear a blood-curdling scream from the

 cup and eaten all the beans!

 By Larry Hatch (Gray Ghost)

 U.S. Army UH-1D Medevac helicopter named “Old

 Reliable” came “full circle” the weekend of August 13, 2016.
 “Old Reliable”

 served as a Medevac aircraft in Vietnam from September 1965 to September

 1967.
 I flew the aircraft until it was replaced with a much needed (and)

 more powerful UH-1H model in September 1967.
 At the request of the crew

 chief, Ronnie Trogdon, I painted Donald Duck on the battery box cover and

-named her “Old Reliable”.
+named her “Old Reliable.”
 Sadly, SP4 Trogdon was killed by enemy fire during

 a Medevac mission on June 19, 1967.
-I finished my tour with the 1st Calvary Division (AM), 15th
+I finished my tour with the 1st Cavalry

-John Walker and his American Huey “369” crew hosted their 10th annual
+John Walker and his American Huey “369” crew hosted their

-Aeroplex in Peru, Indiana August 13-14, 2016.
-This was a special weekend for
+(FBO) Grissom Aeroplex in Peru, Indiana August 13-14, 2016.
+This was a

-to a beloved and reliable old friend, UH-1 Helicopter # 63-08803 (803).
+again pay tribute to a beloved and reliable old friend, UH-1 Helicopter #

-John Walker accidently discovered 803
+John Walker accidentally discovered 803

 deteriorating alongside a remote hangar and became her proud owner in 2005;

-she was restored to flight status by July 2009 and was added to a growing fleet
+she was restored to flight status by July 2009 and added to a growing fleet

 “Old Reliable” at LZ Uplift in 1967

 Medevac crewmembers have been attending the

 annual Grissom Aeroplex gathering for a mini-reunion since learning that

 “Old Reliable” was proudly flying again.
 I was fortunate to have John Walker

 discover my existence a few years back and invite me to fly 803.
 John also

-asked if I could recreate the nose cover painting since it had been destroyed in Vietnam.
-I gladly
+asked if I could recreate the nose cover painting since it was destroyed in

-Washington.
-I sent the nose cover back to John which lead
+home in Olympia, Washington.
+I sent the nose cover back to John, which lead

-up to this special gathering of Medevac crewmembers and friends to dedicate my recreated
+up to this special gathering of Medevac crewmembers and friends to dedicate

-family members for the dedication.
+attendance of SP4 Trogdon’s six family members for the dedication.
 Then, as

-a surprise to the family, they all were seated in “Old Reliable” and I had
+a surprise to the family, they all were seated in “Old Reliable,” and I had

 the honor and privilege to give them a flight; this was 49 years later,

 Wikman, and Alan and Sam Watson.